Croque Monsieur with Turkey | Sandwich Collection | TastyBits

 The Croque Monsieur is a baked or fried boiled ham and cheese sandwich.
 Traditionally made with Brioche-like bread pieces, or with normal butter bread, but with a soft crust, topped with grated cheese of the same type, slightly salted and peppered.

-This sandwich was pure heaven and oh so simple to make.
+This sandwich is pure heaven, and oh so simple to make.
 I decided to take a stab at creating my own at home, but not without a little help from epicurious!
 Follow the recipe below for the most deliciously cheesy, ooey-gooey sandwich around.

 2 tablespoons butter